benmvp/slides/2018/ndcsydney/nav-react.md

 _[38 minutes]_

 - At this point we've hit the asteroid belt
-- We actually have everything we need to build apps
+- We actually have everything we need to build Production-level apps
+  * React & ES.next
+  * Tooling
+  * Styling
+  * Single Page-Apps
+  * Forms
 - But there's more to cover
 - Moving into the needs of large-scale apps